 Phrased & Confused takes words and music – poets and musicians – and mixes them up to create gorgeous lyrical feasts for music lovers and secret wordsmiths alike.
 It’s not necessarily clever, but it is a whole lot of fun…

 Since 2004 we’ve been exploring our hunch that music fans can be encouraged to attend more live literature events, under the banner Phrased & Confused.
-With 3 successful national tours, one of events and a regular presence on the festival circuit already under our belts, we’ve learned a lot along the way about who comes and why and about how music promoters are interested in getting more involved in live literature.
+With national tours, one off events and a regular presence on the festival circuit already under our belts, we’ve learned a lot along the way about who comes and why and about how music promoters are interested in getting more involved in live literature.

 Until 2010, P&C was a project within the ‘stable’ of the hub, an arts development practice which combines research, consultancy and training with work as a creative producer (see www.thehubuk.com).
 In late 2010, we decided that the time had come for us to take the stabilisers off the P&C bike, and to go it alone, and so we established Phrased & Confused as an independent organisation.
-This decision reflected the track record we’d established since 2004, and also the growing ambition of our programme, along with our desire to develop year-round professional development support for promoters around the country, and – finally – the scale of the opportunity presented by the Phrased & Confused TV digital platform.
-You can find out more about this on our professional development and research pages.

 Further information about previous Phrased & Confused activities is available on our archived site 2005-2007.